 With the information about the state and ambulation, a controller can decide about switching to different configurations, adjusting the parameters that compute the final torque that the motors should provide.
 Furthermore, I have explored using similar machine learning techniques to predict the user's intended moment.
 As opposed to our previous walking state predictions, this method directly provides a torque setpoint signal connected directly to the actuators.
 This strategy could be beneficial in exoskeletons technology, where a fast and accurate knowledge of the user's desired torque is critical to achieving assistance in dynamic tasks.
 As a preliminary evaluation, we presented the biological hip torque estimation with an exoskeletons in the International Conference on Biomedical Robotics and Biomechatronics (BioRob).

-The feature analysis and model development that I have learned in my Ph.D. can be applied to other robotic systems.
+The feature analysis and model development that I have developed in my Ph.D. can be applied to other robotic systems.
 I have explored machine learning applications in the upper-limb, where the high number of degrees of freedom makes the problem quite challenging.
 In my article in Transactions on Neural Systems and Rehabilitation EngineeringI evaluated EMG feature sets and nonlinear models to classify more than 30 different gestures in simultaneous motions of elbow, wrist, and hand.
 Also, I enhanced my previous work in the underactuated hand project at Uniandes, helping Mario Benitez with his M.Eng.
 Master's Thesis to include EMG-based real-time pattern recognition in a hand prosthesis.
 This work was presented at the ASME International Mechanical Engineering Congress and Exposition (IMECE).